Purpose

 INTO TABLE t;

 Example 3: Use the direct(bool, int) hint to enable direct load.
-Import data from a file in an object storage service system in direct load mode.
+The direct load file can be on the OSS.

 load data /*+ parallel(1) direct(false,0)*/ remote_oss infile 'oss://antsys-oceanbasebackup/backup_rd/xiaotao.ht/lineitem2.tbl?host=***.oss-cdn.***&access_id=***&access_key=***' into table lineitem fields terminated by '|' enclosed by '' lines starting by '' terminated by '\n';

-Example 4: Perform the following steps to import data from a local file to a table in OceanBase Database:
+Example 4: Use the following statement to import data from a local file to a table in OceanBase Database.

 obclient --local-infile -hxxx.xxx.xxx.xxx -P2881 -uroot@mysql001 -p****** -A -DtestThe return result is as follows: